softwareconstruction240/autograder/README.md

 To enable logging, add arguments `-Dlog4j2.configurationFile=log4j.properties -Dlog4j2.debug=false` as vm options.

 In IntelliJ, Go into the run configuration you want to use -> `Modify Options` -> `Add VM options`.
-This will reveal an additional box inside of the edit menu.
+This will reveal an additional box inside the edit menu.
 Paste the arguments into the box.

 If running from the command line, add the arguments immediately after the `java` command.